axibase/atsd-jdbc/insert.md

     statement.execute();
 ```

-In order to set multiple tags as map, cast the `PreparedStatement` to `AtsdPreparedStatement`.
+To set multiple tags as map, cast the `PreparedStatement` to `AtsdPreparedStatement`.

 ```java
     String sensorId = "sensor-01";